saschawildgrube/checklisthq/www/_source/wdk/scaffolds/components/entity/templates/readme.txt

 It is good practice to create test scripts that cover all functions of a web service.

-Check out the web service implementation to see which callback functions can be used to adjust the web service behaviour.
+Check out the web service implementation to see which functions can be used to adjust the web service behaviour.
 The same applies to the module implementation.